jugshaurya/showcase/mdx-blogs/algo.md

     - used in *External Merge Sorting* [no need to bring complete array at a time to sort, can divide array into chunks that can fit into RAM, and sort individually] [k-way merge is performed here.] [merging k sorted arrays in one go.]
 [Merge sort uses 2-way merge]
   - **Quick Sort** O(nlogn)
     - (Divide and Conquer Algorithm),
-    - Inplace, if no stack space is considered as used in recursion, otherwise not-inplace => Inplace with logn stack space,
+    - Inplace, if no stack space is considered as used in recursion, otherwise not-inplace.
-    - `can be made stable` but at the cost of inplace by using extra space by taking naive approach to write partition function which uses extra O(n) space.
-But since in worst case call stack can take upto to n calls, quicksort is still O(n) space wise so why not do it.
+    - `Stable` but as in partition function, the same elements(If a1,a2; a1==a2 is the order) then if a1 is swapped comparing with pivot, then a2 will also be swapped with pivot and since a1 comes first, swapped first => placed first and before a2.
-    - `conclusion: space is O(n)`, because of stack space + made stable by creating extra array of length n in partition function.
+    - In worst case call stack can take upto to n calls, quicksort is O(n) space wise. `conclusion: space is O(n)`, because of stack space.
     - Tail recursive hence is more optimizated for complier as compiler can do tail call elimination and perform code optimization.
     - Worst case: Array already sorted and we are taking pivot as the first element.
       - T(n) = T(n-1)+n = O(n^2)